Premium Bank

 • design - handwriting sketches 3

-High-fidelity wireframes were focused on space allocation and prioritisation of content, functionalities available, and intended behaviours.
+Wireframes were focused on space allocation and prioritisation of content, functionalities available, and intended behaviors.
 We also used them to get stakeholder and project team approval.

 • design - wireframes